Difference Between LTD and LLC

 LTD vs LLC 1

-Another key difference is that the shareholders of a LTD partnership are liable to pay the company’s debt limited to what they have invested whereas in LLC, protection from liabilities depends on the applicable jurisdiction.
+Another key difference is that the shareholders of an LTD partnership are liable to pay the company’s debt limited to what they have invested.
+In contrast, in LLC, protection from liabilities depends on the applicable jurisdiction.

-Besides, in a LTD, there are limits to the number of shareholders who can invest where as in LLC there can be a great number of members holding shares of the company.
+Besides, in an LTD, there are limits to the number of shareholders who can invest, whereas, in an LLC, a significant number of members can hold shares in the company.
 In LTDs, mostly only co-owners are given power.

 Comparison Table